Johnny Carson: Uri Geller

-In 1973, magician, television personality, and self-proclaimed psychic Uri Geller appeared on The Tonight Show.
-In the NOVA documentary, James Randi – Secrets of the Psychics, magician and skeptical activist James Randi says that Carson "had been a magician himself and was skeptical" of Geller's claimed paranormal powers, so, prior to the date of taping, Randi was asked "to help prevent any trickery."
-Per Randi's advice, the show prepared their own props without informing Geller, and did not let Geller or his staff "anywhere near them."
+In 1973, television personality and self-proclaimed psychic Uri Geller appeared on The Tonight Show.
+In the NOVA documentary, "James Randi – Secrets of the Psychics," magician and skeptical activist James Randi recalls that Carson "had been a magician himself and was skeptical" of Geller's claimed paranormal powers, and so, prior to the date of taping, Randi was personally asked "to help prevent any trickery."
+Per Randi's advice, the show's staff prepared its own props without informing Geller and did not let Geller or his staff "anywhere near them."
 When Geller joined Carson on stage, he appeared surprised that he was not going to be interviewed, but instead was expected to display his abilities using the provided articles.
-Geller said "This scares me." and "I'm surprised because before this program your producer came and he read me at least 40 questions you were going to ask me."
-Geller was unable to display any paranormal abilities, saying "I don't feel strong" and he expressed his displeasure at feeling like he was being "pressed" to perform by Carson.
+Geller was unable to display any paranormal abilities, saying, "I don't feel strong" and expressing displeasure at feeling like he was being "pressed" to perform by Carson.
 According to Adam Higginbotham's November 7, 2014, article in The New York Times: